PeteZ238/Medical-Insurance-Project-Repo/README.md

 # Medical Insurance Project Repo
- Git repository for the medical insurance project
+ Git repository for the medical insurance project.

 This project is part of the Codecademy Python 3 and Data Science courses.